Recreational Pilot Permit (RPP)

 Dual – Your Flight Instructor will show how easy and fun it is to fly an airplane in as little as 15 hours!
 This will prepare you for your Flight Test and teach you to become a safe pilot.

 Solo – Your first solo flight is something that you will remember forever!
-This stage of flying is normally completed in your first 15 or 20 hours of training and is the first time you fly without an instructor on board the aircraft.
+This stage of flying is normally completed in your first 15 to 20 hours of training and is the first time you fly without an instructor on board the aircraft.

 Recreational Pilot Permit – Once you have met the requirements for this you will be able to take a friend or family member with you when you go flying.
 Imagine going to Toronto for lunch or Niagara Falls for sightseeing!